-This article provides information about date and time fields, and time zones in Microsoft Dynamics 365 for Finance and Operations.
+This article provides information about date and time fields, and time zones.

 Date and time fields

-There are three types of date and time fields in Microsoft Dynamics 365 for Finance and Operations They correspond to different data types in the database:
+There are three types of date and time fields that correspond to different data types in the database:

-- Combined date/time fields – These fields are the preferred method of entering date and time data in Microsoft Dynamics 365 for Finance and Operations.
+- Combined date/time fields – These fields are the preferred method of entering date and time data.
 The utcdatetime data type stores time and date data in a single field in Coordinated Universal Time (UTC).
 UTC is the primary time standard by which the world regulates clocks and time.
 It is, within about 1 second, mean solar time at 0° longitude; it does not observe daylight saving time.
 Time zones around the world are expressed using positive or negative offsets from UTC.
 For most purposes, UTC is considered interchangeable with Greenwich Mean Time (GMT).
 The current version of UTC is defined by International Telecommunications Union Recommendation (ITU-R TF.460-6).